kudobuilder/kudo/keps/0019-kudo-upgrade.md

 - TODO: List all specific prereqs

 #### Proposal for update process
 Integrated into `kudo init --upgrade`

-Write specific migration code that targets a KUDO version range and executes manual migration steps.
+Write specific migration code that targets a KUDO manager version range and executes manual migration steps.

 **Alternative update process**
 - Can we just delete them all and reinstall them?
 Probably not

 ### KUDO Manager
 Expected update frequency: High
 Versioned: Yes

 The KUDO Manager is defined by an image version in a deployment set.
 To update, the deployment must be updated.
-The manager is closely tied to the CRDS, but not to the CLI.
+The manager is closely tied to the CRDs, but not to the CLI.
 When CRDs are updated, the Manager will most likely also need to be updated.

 #### Proposal for update process
 Integrated into `kudo init --upgrade`

 - Use semantic versioning for the manager binary
+  - ToBeDiscussed: Use different versioning for Manager and CLI?
+- The manager needs to be shut down before updating the CRDs
+  - As soon as the new CRD is installed and marked as "stored"
+  - Without WebHook Conversion, even if the new CRD version is "served", the old content is returned without any conversion
 - Question: Do we need to ensure that the manager is not doing meaningful work at the moment, or can we just update the deployment?

 ### CRDs
 Expected update frequency: Medium
 Versioned: Yes, with a CRD-Version

 The CRDs are used to store installed operators and running instances.
 New features will regularly require us to add new fields.
-- CRDs need to be migrated to new versions
+- Existing CRs need to be migrated to new versions
 - K8s CRD support
   - Which K8s version do we want/need to support?
-    - TODO: Which K8s version supports versioned CRDs with which features?
-    - At the moment, we use v1beta1
+    - MultiVersion is supported since 1.11 (manual conversion)
+    - WebHook conversion since 1.16
+  - WebHook conversion would allow us to transparently switch to a new CRD version without manually migrating all existing CRs
+- CRD versioning
+  - Currently we have one global version for all CRDs
+  - Alternatively, we could have a one version per CRD
+  - Single version should be ok, in the worst case we have empty migrations
+  - One version for each CRD would require complex compatibility matrix

 #### Proposal for update process
 Integrated into `kudo init --upgrade`

+To support older K8s versions, no WebHook conversion is used.
+We only serve a single CRD-Version and migrate existing CRs in the update process

 ### KUDO CLI
 Expected update frequency: High

-KUDO control is the command line tool to manage KUDO.
+KUDO CLI is the command line tool to manage KUDO.
 It will be often updated to add new features and fix bugs.
 It needs to be in sync with the installed CRDs, as it's writing them directly with the K8s extension API.

-- Do we allow an older KUDO ctrl to be used with a newer KUDO installation?
+- Do we allow an older KUDO CLI to be used with a newer KUDO installation?

 #### Proposal for update process
 User has to download newest KUDO version.

+- CLI will have to support multiple CRD versions
+  - At least one old and one new version to migrate CRDs
+  - Possibly more than one to support older KUDO installations
+  - Features not supported by a CRD version must be feature gated
+  - We need to decide how long a specific CRD version is supported by CLI
+- CLI must support the exact CRD version that is installed in a cluster.
+It will not be possible to use an old KUDO CLI on a newer cluster
+  - CLI updates should be easy, therefore no need to introduce additional complexity here
+  - CLI should support multiple CRDs anyway
+  - With WebHook conversion the K8s cluster could support multiple CRDs, but that's out of scope for this KEP

-### Updating KUDO installation
+## Updating KUDO installation

 The update of a KUDO installation is triggered by  `kudo init --upgrade`

 Steps:
 - Pre-Update-Verification
-  - Verify old CRDs are supported by new KUDO version
+  - Verify old CRDs can be read by new KUDO version
   - Verify all installed operators are supported by new KUDO version
   - User can abort here
-- Shutdown old manager version(?)
+- Shutdown old manager version
 - Install new CRDs
-  - Migrate all existing CRDs to new format(?)
+- Migrate all existing CRs to new format
+  - Use Storage Version Migrator
+  - or
+  - Write custom code to migrate stored CRs
-- Deploy new manager version(?)
+- Deploy new manager version

-On
+This operation will **need** a `--dry-run` option
+- Do normal Pre-Update-Verification
+- Read all existing CRs and run migration to new CRD version
+  - Report migration errors

 ### User Stories